 I prefer hiking from south to north because it allows you to visit a beach at the end of your day hike, which is what I did and what I recommend.

-Dali Visitor Centre & Dali Tiengong Temple
+Visit Dali Visitor Centre & Dali Tiengong Temple

-First, visit Dali Visitor’s Centre to get an overview of the trail and also to pick up a trail map.
+First, visit Dali Visitor’s Centre to get an overview of the trail and pick up a trail map.
 The brochure is a one-pager with a map and information about the Caoling Historic Trail.

-Next to the visitor’s centre is Dali Tiengong Temple, also known as Caoling Qing Yun Temple, which is very popular during Lunar new year as many people visit the temple to celebrate the upcoming year.
+Next to the visitor’s centre is Dali Tiengong Temple, also known as Caoling Qing Yun Temple, which is very popular during the Lunar new year as many people visit the temple to celebrate the upcoming year.

-Maintenance & management office / Café
+Get a snack at Maintenance & management office / Café

 Here are more photos of the Caoling path between the cafe and the top of the mountain.

-I hiked Caoling Historic Trail in November so you can see the miscanthus flowers or silvergrass.
-Once you start seeing more and more silvergrass, you will soon be near the top.
+I hiked Caoling Historic Trail in November so you can see the miscanthus flowers or silver grass.
+Once you start seeing more and more silver grass, you will soon be near the top.

-Panoramic view of Taiwan’s northeast coast
+See the panoramic view of Taiwan’s northeast coast

-Wu Kou Pavillion
+Rest at Wu Kou Pavillion